Statement by Mayor Brian Smith regarding the Town’s commitment to transparency and responsible stewardship

 • Created new symbolic fencing and interpretive signage to clearly identify and protect this area, and other sensitive areas

-The Town’s position has been clear and consistent: we are committed to protecting critical habitat and building strong local stewardship capacity.
-This incident does not change that commitment.
-It reinforces the importance of strong controls, clear direction, and transparency in how this work is carried out.
+The Town’s position remains clear and consistent: we are committed to protecting critical habitat and building strong local stewardship capacity.
+This incident reinforces the importance of strong controls, clear direction, and transparency in how this work is carried out.

 We have a vision: that Wasaga Beach will become an iconic, year-round recreation and nature-based destination—one that celebrates the longest freshwater beach in the world while safeguarding the full richness of its unique ecosystem.